Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 #define PSA_WANT_ALG_ECDH
 ```

-If a mechanism is not enabled by `PSA_WANT_xxx`, Mbed TLS will normally not include it.
+If a mechanism is not enabled by `PSA_WANT_xxx`, TF-PSA-Crypto will normally not include it.
 This allows builds that use few features to have a small code size.
 However, this is not guaranteed: a mechanism that is not explicitly requested can be enabled because it is a dependency of another configuration option, because it is used internally, or because the granularity is not fine enough to distinguish between it and another mechanism that is requested.

 Under the hood, `PSA_WANT_xxx` enables the necessary legacy modules.
 Note that if a mechanism has a PSA accelerator driver, the corresponding legacy module is typically not needed.
 Thus applications that use a cryptographic mechanism both through the legacy API and through the PSA API need to explicitly enable both the `PSA_WANT_xxx` symbols and the `MBEDTLS_xxx` symbols.

 ### Optimization options

-When PSA Crypto mechanisms are implemented by the built-in code from Mbed TLS, the legacy optimization options (e.g. `MBEDTLS_SHA256_SMALLER`, `MBEDTLS_ECP_WINDOW_SIZE`, etc.) apply to the PSA implementation as well (they invoke the same code under the hood).
+When PSA Crypto mechanisms are implemented by the built-in code from TF-PSA-Crypto, the legacy optimization options (e.g. `MBEDTLS_SHA256_SMALLER`, `MBEDTLS_ECP_WINDOW_SIZE`, etc.) apply to the PSA implementation as well (they invoke the same code under the hood).

 The PSA Crypto API may use accelerator drivers.
 In this case any options controlling the driver behavior are driver-specific.